I saw Brave on Friday. As usual with Pixar, the animation was fantastic. I had a problem with the story.

 Here’s the big rule of storytelling: your audience must care about the characters.
 I didn’t have any particular reason to like Merida.
 She’s pretty but self-involved.
 The story has a subtext of ‘girl-power’: Merida is a free spirit, she’s being forced to marry according to the rules of a male-oriented system.

 The big archery contest we’ve been seeing in the trailers is a reprise of the episode in Robin Hood, but drained of all suspense.
 We know Merida is a good archer, so it’s no surprise when she beats the spectacularly incompetent boys.
-When Robin Hood was tempted to enter Prince John’s archery contest it was a death-trap.
+Consider that when Robin Hood was tempted to enter Prince John’s archery contest it was a death-trap.
 Robin was obliged to disguise himself—even knowing his skill would ultimately give away his true identity.
-Of course he enters anyway, because his character is rash, impudent, risk-taking, proud and—well—brave.
-Merida faces no such risk of capture and hanging as Robin Hood did, only her parents’ displeasure (her mom’s, anyway).
+Of course he enters in spite of that certain outcome, because his character is rash, impudent, risk-taking, proud and—well—brave.
+Merida faces no such risk of capture and hanging as Robin Hood did, only her parents’ displeasure (her mom’s, at least).
 We’re supposed to believe her actions caused a small war among the rival clans, but c’mon, they were all there for a dust-up anyway.

 Another flat character is the witch—eccentric, neither likeable nor unlikeable enough to make her interesting.
 She’s there merely to push the plot along.
 The male characters are silly, blustering and ineffectual when they’re not actually causing harm.